InclusieveKets/CristianoLemes/README.md

+# Fabzero website by Cristiano Lemes

+This web page is maintained by Cristiano Lemes, brazilian living in Gent, as part of the course Fabzero.
+The main page of the website can be acessed by the following link [Fabzero web page - Cristiano Lemes](https://inclusievekets.github.io/CristianoLemes/).

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/InclusieveKets/CristianoLemes/edit/master/README.md) to maintain and preview the content for your website in Markdown files.